Blindness and Low Vision (Birth - Grade 12) Teacher Certification

 Who are these programs for?

 The Blindness and Low Vision and the Orientation and Mobility Certificate Program are designed for candidates with a Bachelor's degree and a minimum 2.75 overall cumulative GPA (2.75 for O&M Certificate).
 Both currently certified teachers and candidates with a bachelor's degree and no teaching certificate are eligible to apply for either program.
 Missouri State University does not guarantee the transferability of the Visually Impaired certificate to any other state.
 Candidates who wish to transfer certification from Missouri to their home state should first contact the Department of Education in that state to determine the transferability of this certificate.
 Please click here to review the Post Baccalaureate Teacher Certification admission criteria.

 To begin the application process for the BLV program, click here to view the application process.

 To begin the application process for the O&M Certificate Program, click here to view the application process.

 The Special Education Department reviews applications for graduate admission on a monthly basis.
 Prospective students who wish to be accepted for a particular semester should have a complete application file submitted at least 4 weeks prior to the beginning of the semester in order to allow time for transcripts to be reviewed and a committee meeting to be held.

-For more information on the Visually Impaired Certification Program (VIP), or the Orientation and Mobility Program, please contact:
+For more information on the Blindness and Low Vision Certification Program (BLV) or the Orientation and Mobility Program, please contact:

 Lisa Monkres, Admissions Coordinator